jimacoff/my-hd/README.md

 My-HD uses API's from [AWS(s3)](https://aws.amazon.com/s3), [coconut.co](http://coconut.co), and [Stripe](https://stripe.com)

-In order for users to upload videos and have them automatically transcoded you must obtain api credentials for both services.
+In order for users to upload videos and have them automatically transcoded you must obtain api credentials for all services.

 ## Test Coverage